mathjax/MathJax-docs/server/main.rst

 the global :js:data:`MathJax` variable will be set up for use.

-In the program above, we use the ``await`` command to wait for that promise to resolve, and then call :js:meth:`MathJax.tex2mml()` to convert a TeX or LaTeX expression into the corresponding MathML tree.
+In the program above, we use the ``await`` command to wait for that promise to resolve, and then wait for the :js:meth:`MathJax.tex2mmlPromise()` call to convert a TeX or LaTeX expression into the corresponding MathML tree.
+The result is then printed.

 Once you have initialized MathJax, you should be able to use MathJax in much the same way as you would in a browser.
 Note, however, that